Nuitka/Nuitka/README.txt

 *** The gcc project http://gcc.gnu.org/

-Thanks for not only the best compiler, but also thanks for supporting C++0x which has made the generation of code much easier.
+Thanks for not only the best compiler suite, but also thanks for supporting C++0x which has made the generation of code much easier.
 Currently no other compiler is usable for Nuitka than yours.

 *** The scons project http://www.scons.org/

-Thanks for tackling the difficult points and providing a Python environment for make the build results.
+Thanks for tackling the difficult points and providing a Python environment to make the build results.
 This is such a perfect fit to Nuitka and a dependency that will likely remain.